Neuromuscular Disorders

 Kearns-Sayre syndrome is a multisystem disorder of impaired eye movements (progressive external ophthalmoplegia), pigmentary retinopathy, and heart block, with onset before the age of 20.
 Frequent additional signs include ataxia, dementia, and endocrinopathies (diabetes mellitus, short stature, hypoparathyroidism).
 Lactic acidosis, elevated CSF protein (over 100mg/dl), and scattered COX-negative ragged-red fibers in the muscle biopsy are typical laboratory abnormalities.
 This is one of the earlier described disorders.

-The third condition is progressive external ophthalmoplegia with or without proximal limb weakness.
+Progressive external ophthalmoplegia with or without proximal limb weakness.
 It is often compatible with a normal lifespan.
-Deletions within the mtDNA vary in size and location, but a “common” deletion of 5 kb is frequently seen in patients and in aged individuals (108; 106).
+Deletions within the mtDNA vary in size and location, but a “common” deletion of 5 kb is frequently seen in patients and in aged individuals (66; 65).

 Point mutations within the mtDNA.
 These are common, with over 250 pathogenic point mutations having been identified in mtDNA from patients with various disorders.
-Most are maternally inherited and multisystemic (81), but some are sporadic and tissue-specific.
+Most are maternally inherited and multisystemic (52), but some are sporadic and tissue specific.
 Among the maternally inherited encephalomyopathies, four syndromes are more common.

-The first is MELAS (mitochondrial encephalomyopathy, lactic acidosis, and stroke-like episodes), which typically but not always presents in children or young adults after normal early development.
+MELAS (mitochondrial encephalomyopathy, lactic acidosis, and stroke-like episodes) typically, but not always, presents in children or young adults after normal early development.
 Symptoms include recurrent vomiting, migraine-like headache, and stroke-like episodes causing cortical blindness, hemiparesis, or hemianopia.
 These symptoms often are progressive, leading to greater morbidity and, potentially, mortality.
-MRI of the brain shows “infarcts” that do not correspond to the distribution of major vessels, raising the question of whether the strokes are vascular or metabolic in nature (73).
-The most common mtDNA mutation is m.3243A>G in the tRNA(Leu)(UUR) gene, but about a dozen other mutations have been associated with MELAS, most notably a mutation (m.13513G> A) in the ND5 gene, which encodes subunit 5 of complex I (110).
+MRI of the brain shows “infarcts” that do not correspond to the distribution of major vessels, raising the question of whether the strokes are vascular or metabolic in nature (48).
+The most common mtDNA mutation is m.3243A>G in the tRNA(Leu)(UUR) gene, but about a dozen other mutations have been associated with MELAS, most notably a mutation (m.13513G> A) in the ND5 gene, which encodes subunit 5 of complex I (68).
 Notably, most maternal relatives of a typical MELAS patient carry the mutation in low abundance and are either mildly affected or unaffected due to heteroplasmy.
-In agreement with this observation, two epidemiological studies have reported comparably high prevalence (about 1 in 750) of the m.3243A>G mutation in the normal population (74; 36), and 1 of them has found that the prevalence of pathogenic mtDNA mutations is 1 in 200 individuals in northern England.
+In agreement with this observation, two epidemiological studies have reported comparably high prevalence (about 1 in 750) of the m.3243A>G mutation in the normal population (49; 23), and one of them has found that the prevalence of pathogenic mtDNA mutations is 1 in 200 individuals in northern England.

-The second syndrome is MERRF (myoclonus epilepsy with ragged-red fibers), characterized by myoclonus, weakness, ataxia, seizures, hearing loss, dementia, multiple lipomas, and neuropathy (72).
+MERRF (myoclonus epilepsy with ragged-red fibers), characterized by myoclonus, weakness, ataxia, seizures, hearing loss, dementia, multiple lipomas, and neuropathy (47).
 Three mtDNA mutations (m.8344A> G, m.8356T> C, m.8363G> A) have been associated with MERRF, and all are in the tRNA(Lys) gene.

-The fourth syndrome, Leber hereditary optic neuropathy (LHON), is characterized by acute or subacute loss of vision in young adults, more frequently males, due to bilateral optic atrophy (16).
+Leber hereditary optic neuropathy (LHON), is characterized by acute or subacute loss of vision in young adults, more frequently males, due to bilateral optic atrophy (11).
 Three mtDNA point mutations in ND genes are often homoplasmic and account for more than 90% of Leber hereditary optic neuropathy cases.
 These are m.11778G>A in ND4, m.3460G>A in ND1, and m.14484T>C in ND6.

 Because mitochondria are present in all tissues, syndromes associated with mtDNA mutations can affect every system in the body, including the eye (optic atrophy, retinitis pigmentosa, cataracts), hearing (sensorineural deafness), endocrine system (short stature, diabetes mellitus, hypoparathyroidism), heart (familial cardiomyopathies, conduction blocks), gastrointestinal tract (exocrine pancreas dysfunction, intestinal pseudo-obstruction, gastroesophageal reflux), and kidney (renal tubular acidosis, nephrotic syndrome).
 Any combination of the symptoms and signs listed above should raise the suspicion of a mitochondrial disorder, especially if there is evidence of maternal transmission.